Jose Trevino Player Props: Yankees vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 14th in the league.
+- The Mets pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Mets have a 4.70 team ERA that ranks 26th across all league pitching staffs.
+- The Mets' 4.73 team ERA ranks 26th among all MLB pitching staffs.

-- Scherzer makes the start for the Mets, his 11th of the season.
-He is 5-2 with a 3.71 ERA and 58 strikeouts in 53 1/3 innings pitched.
+- Verlander gets the start for the Mets, his eighth of the season.
+He is 2-3 with a 4.85 ERA and 33 strikeouts in 39 2/3 innings pitched.

-- In his last time out on Wednesday, the righty went 5 2/3 innings against the Atlanta Braves, allowing five earned runs while surrendering 11 hits.
+- In his most recent time out on Thursday, the right-hander threw three innings against the Atlanta Braves, allowing four earned runs while surrendering seven hits.

-- The 38-year-old has put up an ERA of 3.71, with 9.8 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .244 batting average against him.
+- The 40-year-old has put up an ERA of 4.85, with 7.6 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .257 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.